Senior Bathing Tips

 Senior bathing with cold water also affects the body.
 Cold water can cause blood vessels to narrow.
 This reaction will reduce the amount of blood that flows to a person’s skin, internal organs and their heart.
 A reduction in blood volume can cause the heart to strain.
 If the bath water is colder than core body temperature, body heat is lost.
 Cold water can cause sudden lowering of body temperature and blood vessel constriction in the elderly.

 Simple Tips for Safe Bathing

 - Caregivers should adjust the hot water tank to ensure that bath water will never be too hot.
 Buy and use a bath thermometer to check the water temperature in the bath or shower, so there is no guessing.

 - Always heat the bathroom to a temperature that is comfortable for the senior bathing.

 - Test the bath water before letting the patient enter the tub or shower.
 Let the senior test it with a finger or toe to see if it is comfortable for them.
 Even if the person can bathe herself, the caregiver should stay alert and watch and listen, so she can respond immediately to a problem when the patient is bathing independently.

 - If the person is dependent on you for bathing, take time to prepare the room’s temperature, and the water’s temperature.
 Making the bath temperature and the room temperature similar means the body will not have to adjust and strain.

 - Set up the bath seat, the transfer board, and chair or wheelchair for transferring the patient into the tub or shower safely.
-Make sure you can tolerate the water temperature and room temperature also, because there are physical effects on you while you are working.

 Let Caregiver-Aid help you with one of these sets.